-- 1 Log in to the MSS Admin Console at https://hostname/adminconsole. - 2 From the drop-down menu, select Cluster Management. - 3 Click Settings. - 4 Expand the Certificate and Private Key panels and import the certificate and key pair. - 5 Click Apply.
-The cluster certificate is applied to all cluster endpoints.
-This action may take a few minutes.
+- 1. Log in to the MSS Admin Console at https://hostname/adminconsole. - 2.
+From the drop-down menu, click Cluster Management. - 3.
+Click Settings. - 4.
+Expand the Certificate and Private Key panels and import the certificate and key pair. - 5.
+Click Apply.
+The cluster certificate will be applied to all cluster endpoints.
+This may take a few minutes.